ResearchIT/pronto-user-docs/docs/file_transfers/scp.md

 If this command doesn't seem to do anything, or just hangs, please see the previous section about getting a Kerberos ticket.

-When finished, ssh to pronto/prontodtn and navigate to your working directory to verify that your files have successfully transfered.
+When finished, ssh to pronto/prontodtn and navigate to your working directory to verify that your files have successfully transferred.

 ### Transfer files from the cluster to your computer